microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

 Another common scenario are interactive cards where the card itself is focusable/clickable but the contents in it can also contain focusable items.

-Nested focusable items should also be able to use list/grid focus behaviours.
+Nested focusable items should also be able to use list/grid focus behaviors.

 > TODO Discuss: Set some clear requirements here